 NOTE: In the interest of brevity and clarity we will sometimes use the simple phrase “secure search engine,” instead of something clumsy like, “private search engines that also provide data security.”

-We’ll also be looking at how well-suited each secure search engine is for mobile use.
-All the way back in 2015, Google reported that they had greater search volume from mobile devices than from desktops.
+We'll also be looking at how well-suited each secure search engine is for mobile use.
+All the way back in 2015, Google reported that from many countries they had greater search volume from mobile devices than from desktops.
 Those countries included the United States and Japan.
-We will do some quick testing to find out which of these secure search engines works on both mobile and desktop.
+That being the case, we will also find out which of these secure search engines works on both mobile and desktop.

 The best secure search engine